Clements Hall

 Get involved

 You can become a member of our History Group for a small sum of £5 for the year, which gives you reduced fee (£1) to talks and walks.
-You can add £5 to pay for all the talks this year, details here.
-Non-members are also very welcome, see here
+You can add £5 to pay for all the talks this year.
+Non-members are also very welcome.
+See here for details.

-Please note in 2024 we are offering online only membership for £5.
+Please note we offer online only membership for £5.
 This type of membership entitles the member to view recordings of the talks at home on a computer or tablet.
 The online member would receive the link automatically as soon as the recording is made, usually a week or so after the live talk.
 We record all the talks that we are allowed to by the speakers.
 Very occasionally a speaker does not wish to be recorded.
-(All five talks in 2023 were recorded.)

 Contact us by email chlhg.membership@gmail.com, or alternatively leave a note at Clements Hall.